-Open Banking will enable you to compare financial services and products across multiple institutions, and allow you to securely share your data, such as transaction and account history with other accredited organisations.
+Open Banking enables you to compare financial services and products across multiple institutions, and allows you to securely share your data, such as transaction and account history with other accredited organisations.

 Open Banking is part of the Consumer Data Right (CDR) legislation passed by the Australian Government, which aims to give customers across a number of industries greater access and control over their data.